Unichem Laboratories Ltd leads losers in 'A' group

-Religare Enterprises Ltd, Adani Transmission Ltd, Elecon Engineering Company Ltd and Eicher Motors Ltd are among the other losers in the BSE's 'A' group today, 02 December 2022.
+Gujarat Fluorochemicals Ltd, Brightcom Group Ltd, Rail Vikas Nigam Ltd and Zomato Ltd are among the other losers in the BSE's 'A' group today, 05 December 2022.

-Religare Enterprises Ltd, Adani Transmission Ltd, Elecon Engineering Company Ltd and Eicher Motors Ltd are among the other losers in the BSE's 'A' group today, 02 December 2022.
+Gujarat Fluorochemicals Ltd, Brightcom Group Ltd, Rail Vikas Nigam Ltd and Zomato Ltd are among the other losers in the BSE's 'A' group today, 05 December 2022.

-Unichem Laboratories Ltd crashed 7.91% to Rs 369 at 14:45 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 50883 shares were traded on the counter so far as against the average daily volumes of 32637 shares in the past one month.
+Unichem Laboratories Ltd tumbled 9.33% to Rs 334.35 at 14:45 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 1.12 lakh shares were traded on the counter so far as against the average daily volumes of 30495 shares in the past one month.

-Religare Enterprises Ltd lost 3.42% to Rs 178.1.
-The stock was the second biggest loser in 'A' group.On the BSE, 54925 shares were traded on the counter so far as against the average daily volumes of 1.19 lakh shares in the past one month.
+Gujarat Fluorochemicals Ltd crashed 5.42% to Rs 3254.3.
+The stock was the second biggest loser in 'A' group.On the BSE, 7.73 lakh shares were traded on the counter so far as against the average daily volumes of 7917 shares in the past one month.

-Adani Transmission Ltd tumbled 3.07% to Rs 2745.55.
-The stock was the third biggest loser in 'A' group.On the BSE, 17422 shares were traded on the counter so far as against the average daily volumes of 22759 shares in the past one month.
+Brightcom Group Ltd lost 5.31% to Rs 33.9.
+The stock was the third biggest loser in 'A' group.On the BSE, 41.98 lakh shares were traded on the counter so far as against the average daily volumes of 22.3 lakh shares in the past one month.

-Elecon Engineering Company Ltd shed 3.02% to Rs 450.15.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 16587 shares were traded on the counter so far as against the average daily volumes of 55186 shares in the past one month.
+Rail Vikas Nigam Ltd fell 4.99% to Rs 71.4.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 21.8 lakh shares were traded on the counter so far as against the average daily volumes of 47.56 lakh shares in the past one month.

-Eicher Motors Ltd dropped 2.94% to Rs 3336.4.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 21475 shares were traded on the counter so far as against the average daily volumes of 19859 shares in the past one month.
+Zomato Ltd pared 4.74% to Rs 65.35.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 53 lakh shares were traded on the counter so far as against the average daily volumes of 74.46 lakh shares in the past one month.

 Powered by Capital Market - Live News